Taking out the trash should be simple, for everyone.

 Stable, uniform rates and reasonable, low cost.
-Residents shared that they want stable, uniform rates at a reasonable and or low cost.
-The City found that there is a large gap in the price for similar services across the community.
 Coordinated Collection allows the City to negotiate collectively and ensure that residents are getting consistent service at a reasonable price throughout the city.

 Reduction in illegal dumping.
 When people choose not to sign up for garbage service they often find other ways to dispose of their garbage, including illegal dumping.
-In many neighborhoods, small and large items are left on the roadside, in the alley, or in public spaces resulting in unsightly messes.
-These messes impact the entire community by decreasing property values, harming the environment, and costing the City over $300,000 a year to clean up.
+In many neighborhoods, small and large items are left on the roadside, in the alley, or in public spaces.
+Illegal dumping effects the entire community by decreasing property values, harming the environment, and costing the City over $300,000 a year to clean up.
 Having standard service throughout the City reduces the need for residents to illegally dump their garbage.

-Less truck traffic.
-Some alleys and streets have multiple trucks drive down them each day of the week to pick up garbage.
-We currently have 15 haulers driving across the city, sometimes picking up only a few stops in different parts of the City.
+Reduced truck traffic.
+Before coordinated collection, the city had 15 haulers driving across the city resulting in multiple trucks in alleys and streets daily.
 This traffic creates unnecessary noise, alley and street wear and tear, additional exhaust, and safety issues.
 Creating a coordinated system means one truck per week serves each alley or street for garbage collection.

 Community input - Open Saint Paul

 Organized Trash Collection Report on Community Input and Draft Goals

 Organized Trash Collection Executive Summary

 Organized Trash Collection Resolution - Directing the Public Works Department to solicit input from residents to develop draft goals and objectives for implementing a system of organized trash collection.